Fantome (schooner)

 Fantome was a 679-ton staysail schooner.
-She was completed in 1927 by the Duke of Westminster.
-She was purchased by Windjammer Barefoot Cruises in 1969, and became the flagship of their fleet, offering cruises in the Caribbean and the Bay of Honduras.
+It was completed in 1927 by the Duke of Westminster.
+It was purchased by Windjammer Barefoot Cruises in 1969, and became the flagship of their fleet, offering cruises in the Caribbean and the Bay of Honduras.

 Fantome was lost in October 1998 during Hurricane Mitch.

 Early years

-Fantome was originally ordered for the Italian navy but was purchased before completion by the Duke of Westminster, who finished her as a yacht (launched in 1927).
-Westminster used her only four years before she changed hands twice in short order.
-First sell to Nelson B. Warden of Philadelphia and latter acquired by the Irishman Ernest Guinness, a senior member of the Guinness family, and rename Fantôme like the Fantome II, now named the Belem.
+Fantome was originally ordered for the Italian navy but was purchased before completion by the Duke of Westminster, who finished it as a yacht (launched in 1927).
+Westminster used it only four years before it changed hands twice in short order.
+First sold to Nelson B. Warden of Philadelphia and latter acquired by the Irishman Ernest Guinness, a senior member of the Guinness family, and rename Fantôme like the Fantome II, now named the Belem.

-She was in the Pacific in the late 1930s and when war broke out in Europe in 1939, she was in Alaskan waters.
-Reluctant to cruise further or return to Ireland, Guinness elected to lay her up in Seattle for the duration of hostilities.
-At the end of the war she was stranded in Portage Bay for 14 years, barred by King County from sailing pending the payment of back taxes.
+It was in the Pacific in the late 1930s and when war broke out in Europe in 1939, it was in Alaskan waters.
+Reluctant to cruise further or return to Ireland, Guinness elected to lay it up in Seattle for the duration of hostilities.
+At the end of the war it was stranded in Portage Bay for 14 years, barred by King County from sailing pending the payment of back taxes.

 Windjammer

 In 1969, Windjammer owner and founder Michael Burke flew to Greece to purchase the schooner directly from Aristotle Onassis.
-He bought her, sight unseen, in exchange for a freighter.
+He bought it, sight unseen, in exchange for a freighter.
 Windjammer then set about refurbishing Fantome, which became the flagship of their fleet of six vessels.